riverlane/deltalanguage/examples/tutorials/README.rst

 (:download:`quick_start.ipynb`)
 is a tutorial designed to overview main components of the language and show the workflow in case of designing program in Deltalanguage.
-This tuturial can be skipped and revised at any point of time af a refresher.
+This tutorial can be skipped and revised at any point of time af a refresher.

 Main tutorial
 -------------